craig-davis/craig-davis.github.io/docs/modernization/ROADMAP.md

 - Every post is discoverable through chronology and topic/tag navigation.
 - Homepage selections follow documented deterministic or editorial rules.

+Completion evidence:

+- Every published post resolves to Machines, Making, Software, or Reading & Life through explicit front matter or its preserved first tag; historically untagged posts received explicit assignments.
+- Four `/topics/` collection pages list all published posts in their area and link to the applicable legacy tags.
+- The homepage features the newest post, the next seven recent posts, all four topic entry points, the complete archive, and a restrained Gear/tools entry point.
+- `/posts/` provides topic, tag, and chronological discovery, while tag listings now use local durable post URLs.
+- Existing `/tags/` and `/page2/` through `/page8/` routes remain present and useful; the Python and Tools tag-page mapping defects were corrected.
+- `bin/verify` preserves all 705 baseline public URLs, generates 711 current files, and reports no new HTML quality regressions.

 ### 5. Images, accessibility, and performance